-The purpose of meditation is to improve our relationship with thought.
-The purpose of meditation is NOT to stop thought.
-In fact, an attempt to stop thought would be counterproductive, as it would create resistance to ‘what is’.
+The purpose of meditation is to improve our relationship with our thoughts.
+The purpose of meditation is NOT to stop our thoughts.
+In fact, any attempt to forcefully stop our thoughts will prove counterproductive, as it will only serve to create resistance to ‘what is’.
 Meditation cultivates a greater awareness of thought, as well as an improved ability to allow things to be exactly as they are.
 Meditation is a process of knowing, allowing and accepting.

 No more, no less.
 Simply commit to meditation as a daily practice, remain patient, trust the process and over the course of weeks, months and years, your headspace will transform.

 - Guided Meditation: "I Can't Sleep!"